-The world's most luxurious airport
+Qatar's Hamad International: World's most luxurious airport?

 An airport on the edge of Arabia seems a surprising place to find groundbreaking pieces of modern art.
 HIA hopes this element of surprise will help set it apart from rival air hubs.

-"What makes HIA special is our innovative exhibition space," Badr Mohammed Al Meer, the airport's chief operating officer, tells CNN Travel.
+"What makes HIA special is our innovative exhibition space," Badr Mohammed Al Meer, the airport's chief operating officer, told CNN Travel in 2018.
 "We like to say that our airport is the gateway to arts and culture."

-There are currently more than 20 permanent art installations at the airport.
+There are around 20 permanent art installations at the airport.
 Anyone with a few hours to kill could do a lot worse than hunt them all down.

 Surrealistic sculpture not your scene?